Senior Administration Official Says Donald Trump Will Speak Out About Police Reform On Thursday

 — Rep. Doug Collins (@RepDougCollins) June 10, 2020

 Congress is also having trouble agreeing on legislation for police reform.
 House Republicans are reportedly delaying their proposed legislation.
-Sen. Tim Scott — the only Black member of the Senate — has been working on proposed legislation as well.
+Sen. Tim Scott, the only black member of the Senate, has been working on proposed legislation as well.
 It’s currently unclear whether House Republicans will support Scott’s proposed legislation or write their own.

 House Democrats unveiled their proposed police reform legislation on Monday, however, it seems the bill does not have the needed support from Republicans.

-A Republican aide told NBC News that Congressional Republicans aren’t planning to wait for the White House’s approval before proposing their own legislation.
-The aide said that Congressional Republicans are hopeful that Trump will support their proposed bill and that they are in frequent communication with the White House.
+A Republican aide told NBC News that congressional Republicans aren’t planning to wait for the White House’s approval before proposing their own legislation.
+The aide said that Republicans are hopeful that Trump will support their proposed bill, and that they are in frequent communication with the White House.